tlricherson/dataacademy/3-Clean, Organize, and Explore.md

-# 3 - Clean, Organize, and Explore
+# 3 - Clean, organize, and explore

 It’s time to sharpen your skills with Excel, including how to join data from multiple sources, build pivot tables, as well as formula basics.